 After a snowy Christmas in Ankara, our first destination was Goreme, a silk road village in the Cappadocia region of central Anatolia.
 We hired a car for the 3-1/2 hour drive and booked rooms at the US$70/night Erenby Cave Hotel, one of many hotels in the region that are carved into cliffs and ‘fairy chimneys.’
 Cappadocia tends to be a fairly expensive destination but there are many accommodation options from hostels to 5 star and we were happy with our choice: nice people, good clean cave rooms, reasonable price, central location and a great Turkish breakfast with home-made preserves.

 By the time we settled and ate it was mid-afternoon so we headed out for a bit of exploration.

-The Smithsonian explains the extraordinary landscape thusly: “The chimneys are a result of a geologic process that began millions of years ago, when volcanic eruptions rained ash across what would eventually become Turkey.
+Here’s how The Smithsonian explains Cappadocia’s extraordinary landscape: “The chimneys are a result of a geologic process that began millions of years ago, when volcanic eruptions rained ash across what would eventually become Turkey.
 That ash hardened into tuff, a porous rock, which was covered by a layer of basalt.
 Finally, the long work of erosion began.
 As millennia passed, the softer tuff wore down, giving way to pillars that stand as tall as 130 feet.
 The harder basalt erodes more slowly, forming a protective, mushroom-shaped cap over each one.